-Tom and Jerry also stopped by during my flight - clearly I
+Tom and Jerry also stopped by during my flight - clearly I was conflicted! |

 Anywho, I was sad to have to pack up and leave Calcutta just when I had gotten accustomed to the work I was doing there.
 I met lots of great people from all over the U.S. and world that were visiting the city to work with the Missionaries of Charity or various NGOs around the city, including lots of college kids (particularly from New Zealand, interestingly enough).
 There was never a dull meal at my guesthouse!